WYJGR/MC-Net/README.md

 # MC-Net
-The code and dataset for MC-Net will be released upon acceptance.
+The code for MC-Net will be released upon acceptance.